 In accordance with its accounting policy, the Company recognizes accrued interest and penalties related to unrecognized tax benefits as a component of income tax expense.
-The Company is projecting accrued interest, for the Company's fiscal year ending September 27, 2013, of \$125, which includes the impact of a reversal of \$129 due to the closure of the tax audit in Italy.
+The Company is projecting accrued interest, for the Company's fiscal year ending October 3, 2014 of \$100.

 The Company files income tax returns, including returns for its subsidiaries, with federal, state, local and foreign taxing jurisdictions.
-The Company is currently undergoing an income tax examination in Italy for the 2011 tax year.
+The Company is currently undergoing an income tax examination in Italy.
 The following tax years remain subject to examination by the respective tax jurisdictions:

 Jurisdiction Fiscal Years

-United States 2009-2012
+United States 2010-2013

-Canada 2008-2012
+Canada 2009-2013

-France 2009-2012
+France 2009-2013

-Germany 2009-2012
+Germany 2009-2013

-Italy 2009-2012
+Italy 2009-2013

-Japan 2012
+Japan 2012-2013

-Switzerland 2002-2012
+Switzerland 2002-2013